Running tests¶

 The LFS cache generated in the master branch should be available in all child branches.

-You can check if cache was generated by looking in the Restore LFS Cache
+You can check if cache was generated by looking in the Setup LFS step of the workflow run.

 Cache can also be found under the “Management” Section under “Actions” tab.